 Total Remittance to Nepal (Feb 2020 – Oct 2020)

 Over the years, there have already been many incidents of Hundi scams among the Nepali community in Australia.
-Victims were mostly young vulnerable Nepali students who were attracted by the higher exchange rate that Hundi agents offered and sent their money.
+Victims were mostly young vulnerable Nepali students who were attracted by the higher exchange rate that Hundi agents offered.
 The hundi agent collected the money here in Australia but never delivered it to the recipient in Nepal.

 According to NRB, in recent years, Nepalis in Australia are increasingly using former channels to send money home, but, a significant amount of money still goes through Hundi.